goongoguma/Udemy/Understanding TypeScript/Memo.md

 ## 9. Tuples

 - New type available in TS.
-- It is just a rrays with mixed types and a limited number of items.
+- It is just arrays with mixed types and a limited number of items.
   ```js
   let address: [string, number] = ["Superstreet", 99];
   ```